Location and Hours

-Tell us how you want to receive our quarterly Check It Out, has changed to an opt-in format.
+Tell us how you want to receive our quarterly Check It Out newsletter.
 Get the details and sign up to continue receiving your copy.
 Try a sample of the new online Check It Out by clicking the thumbnail in the window below, or, view a basic PDF version here (if you want to print your own copy, please use this PDF version): Quarterly Newsletter (PDF).

 The library will be closed in observance of New Year's Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, and New Year's Eve Day.
 The library is also closed once a year for a Staff In-Service Day.
 Date varies, but the event typically occurs in early December - check your newsletter.

 Barrington Public Library District